Plan ahead for the next school year. Schedule your class today!

 How do I turn in my homework?

 For all classes besides WOOT, students type their answers into the AoPS webpage.
-Our homework system also allows student to upload files, so they can complete their work on their own paper and scan in submissions if they so choose.
+Our homework system also allows students to upload files, so they can complete their work on their own paper and scan in submissions if they so choose.

 Do I have to do the homework?